Version 3, August 3, 2021

-Bilderlings will ensure that all charitable donations made are legal and ethical under local laws and practices, and that donations are not offered/made without the approval of the Compliance Officer.
-The Compliance Officer will keep a record of all charitable donations made by Bilderlings.
+8.3.
+Bilderlings will ensure that all charitable donations made are legal and ethical under local laws and practices, and that donations are not offered/made without the approval of the Head of Compliance.
+The Compliance Department will keep a record of all charitable donations made by Bilderlings.

 9. FACILITATION PAYMENTS (‘KICKBACKS’)

 9.1.
 Bilderlings does not allow its employees or its representatives to make, or accept, facilitation payments of any kind.